Akaashi23/movie-app-client-starter-code/README.md

 Set SSH key and passphrase <https://help.github.com/articles/working-with-ssh-key-passphrases/#platform-windows>

-## For both Mac and PC users after npm and git are installed
+## For both Mac and PC users after Node, NPM and git are installed

 ### Download the project files